afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w4-notes.md

 **Summary**

-- LIDAR sensors measure distances by emitting pulse laser light and measuring the time of flight of the pulse.
+- LIDAR sensors measure distances by emitting pulse laser light and measuring the time of flight(ToF) of the pulse.
 - 2D or 3D LIDAR is extend this principle by using a mirror to sweep the laser across the environment and measure distances in many directions.

 ### Lesson 1 Supplementary Reading: Light Detection and Ranging Sensors